January 30, 2019

 The most commonly raised concern about outsourcing, especially offshoring, is the time difference between countries.
 However, agreeing on what to communicate with your partners and how to do it most effectively when that time difference is significant will help prevent and solve any possible problems.

 The time difference will have the biggest impact on quick fixes to the code, but those shouldn’t be affected if you and your contractor figure out the most efficient means of communication for a variety of scenarios.

 Poland operates on CET throughout the country, which is UTC+1.
 Noon in Poland means 6am in New York, 11am in London, noon in Berlin, or 10pm in Sydney.
 To check what UTC+1 translates to for you, use this handy time-zone converter.

-NOTE: Some projects require face-to-face meetings to fully convey the idea behind them.
+NOTE: Some projects require face-to-face meetings with your international partners to fully convey the idea behind them.
 But long-distance travel is sometimes too costly an obstacle, especially when we consider having more than one such meeting.
-To ensure your project is going the way you want it to, ask your company of choice about tools facilitating project management and communication.
+To ensure your project is going the way you want it to, ask your outsourcing company of choice about tools facilitating project management and communication.

 Companies in Poland are bound by EU intellectual property laws and various patent-related treaties facilitating the legal aspects of outsourcing.
 Poland also abides by US data security and IP protection standards.

-Polish software developers strike a good balance between handling the technical aspects of the code and creating visually appealing, user-friendly designs.
-By outsourcing software development to Poland, you’re almost sure to find a reliable team at almost half the cost compared to the UK for example.
+Polish software developers are very dedicated and strike a good balance between handling the technical aspects of the code and creating visually appealing, user-friendly designs.
+By outsourcing of software development to Poland, you’re almost sure to find a reliable team at almost half the cost compared to the UK for example.
 Lower rates don’t come at the expense of quality, however—when outsourcing software development to Poland, you can often expect a Web application that generates excellent user experiences and tangible business results.